 (a) The clinic shall permit authorized representatives of the Department to make periodic, scheduled or unscheduled inspections of all clinic facilities.
 During each inspection each owner, partner, associate, corporate director, office manager or employee of the clinic shall cooperate with the Departments representative and upon demand shall exhibit all records, instructional aides or such other materials as may be called for to be inspected.

 (d) A clinic shall maintain business hours of at least fifteen (15) hours per week, half of which must fall within the Department’s normal business hours.
-An employee of the clinic must be available during the hours of 10:30 a.m. to 5:00 p.m. to furnish information of operation, verify attendance to a class, or to produce the necessary records or documents whenever requested by a member of the Department.
+An employee of the clinic must be available during this time to furnish information of operation, verify attendance to a class, or to produce the necessary records or documents whenever requested by a member of the Department.
 The clinic may close for a lunch hour at a set time, upon notice to the Department of the scheduled lunch hour.
 Each clinic is responsible for notifying the Department of times during which the business office of the clinic will be closed for lunch or vacation and of the regularly scheduled hours of operation of the business office.

-(h) Each clinic must have a principal office.
+(e) Each clinic must have a principal office.
 The principal office cannot be located in a private residence unless a separate public outside entrance is provided.

-(i) Any school, office, or classroom facility utilized for or approved for the purposes of a Driver Improvement Clinic shall comply with the requirements set forth by the Americans with Disabilities Act of 1990, before a permit is issued.
+(f) Any school, office, or classroom facility utilized for or approved for the purposes of a Driver Improvement Clinic shall comply with the requirements set forth by the Americans with Disabilities Act of 1990, before a permit is issued.
 The owner shall certify to the Department that the office and/or classroom complies with the Act, its implementing regulations, and Georgia laws governing access for the handicapped.

-(j) Any driver improvement clinic which is to be closed on a weekday other than for federal or state holidays must give the Department written notice of the closure two weeks in advance.
+(g) Any driver improvement clinic which is to be closed on a weekday other than for federal or state holidays must give the Department written notice of the closure two weeks in advance.
 Confirmation of the receipt of the notice will be issued by the Department.
 The clinic is not relieved of its obligations to make records and documents available for inspection unless it has received confirmation of receipt of the notice of proposed closure from the Department.